 A judge or jury will listen to the facts of the case and decide whether the defendant was more likely than not responsible for the death during your wrongful death claim.
 It is up to you as the plaintiff to properly identify the correct person, company, or agency at fault for the death of your loved one.
 Determining and proving fault requires enough evidence against the defendant, as well as abiding by all applicable court rules.
-Our skilled personal injury lawyer can help.
+Our skilled Hollywood wrongful death lawyer can help.

 Wrongful death cases are like personal injury cases, except that they result in the death of the victim instead of only injuries.
 If your loved one would have had the ability to file a personal injury claim had he or she survived the injury, you (or a family member) most likely have the power to file a wrongful death claim.
 Any act of negligence, recklessness, or intentional misconduct that results in the death of another person could be grounds for a wrongful death claim in Florida.
 Many types of wrongful death cases exist, including: